 The team is based on the first floor of Lolo’s Hall Building inside the patio at Montagu Bastion, Line Wall Road.

 • A multipurpose hall used by a “Morning Nursery”, meetings and training delivery.

 Linewall Road Level & Patio Area

 The Youth Service allocates grants to associations delivering Youth Work and aims to involve and enable young people.
-Support is also given to "The Cheshire Home Project, The Luce Foundation, and performing arts groups with rehearsal space, fund raising opportunities and workshops.
-The Youth Service also acts as a clearing house for many youth initiatives including local ethnic groups, neighborhood initiatives and parents support groups.
+Support is also given to "The Cheshire Home Project, The Luce Foundation, and performing arts groups with rehearsal space, fundraising opportunities and workshops.
+The Youth Service also acts as a clearinghouse for many youth initiatives including local ethnic groups, neighbourhood initiatives and parents support groups.

 As a Government department the Youth Service contributes towards the work of 'The Youth Advisory Council', 'The Drugs Advisory Council', 'Child Protection Committee' and also works closely with professionals from these and other NGO’s to promote and protect young peoples’ interests and safety.

 An integral part of the Youth Service’s work is to actively foster young peoples’ involvement and empowerment in all matters of the community and particularly in those areas of greatest concern and relevance to them.
 To this end, the Youth Service plays an integral role on the council chaired by the Minister for Youth, which includes a representative from all sectors of the “Youth Community” including registered youth groups, student representation, ethnic groups and individual members.